 So what caused Jarell Eddie's shooting (and again like Brown, all-around playing) funk?
 Well, I also have some theories on this outside of confidence, fatigue and competition.
 So here they are:

-1. Mechanics- Eddie's shot release will never be feature on a basketball instructional video, but that's not to say it isn't sound or isn't pretty when it goes down.
+1. Mechanics- Eddie's shot release will never be featured on a basketball instructional video, but that's not to say it isn't sound or isn't pretty when it goes down.
 Or, well, I need to amend that a little.
 That's not to say that it wasn't sound.
 Whether by fatigue, bad habit, or bad instruction (or by a combination of those causes), Eddie began to turn sideways violently during the motion of his shot soon after the losing began.
 This threw most of his shots off-line, clanking off the rim or drawing air.
-If you don't remember seeing the motion or need to have it explained in greater detail before taking the time to look it up, it's a twisting motion between the time Eddie leaves the floor and puts up a shot.
+If you don't remember seeing the motion, or need to have it explained in greater detail before taking the time to look it up, it's a twisting motion between the time Eddie leaves the floor and puts up a shot.
 In basketball, you're always taught to get set, plant your feet, square them toward the basket and go straight up for a shot so that you have the best chance of getting off a good shot and one that is easily repeatable.
 For Eddie, who is very much a set shooter from deep anyway, this shot does not meet either of those criteria.
 I know that a beat writer mentioned to me on Twitter during the season that if the two of us (and countless others) saw the twisting motion that seemed to be throwing off his shot, for sure the coaching staff did.
 I absolutely accept that analysis.
 With all the video technology at their disposal, they HAD to have seen it, right?
 But unfortunately, in the remaining half of a season, I never saw it corrected, which tells me that either the coaches didn't see it, or didn't think it was a big deal.
 The coach in me however says it is.

 2. The water bottle incident- When Jarell Eddie was pulled out of the game early in the second half and down 20 points against Georgia Tech, he had just picked up his second foul in 30 seconds and was 0-6 from the floor and 0-4 from deep.
 Unfortunately for him, and for his team, he compounded those issues by slamming his water bottle on the sideline, which proceeded to bust and spray all over the floor.
 The game had to be stopped momentarily for the spill to be cleaned up, and Eddie was never put back into the game with over 17 minutes remaining.
 You can absolutely understand the frustration from Eddie there.
 He couldn't hit a shot, his team was being blown out at home by a team they were probably better than and he had just been assessed two quick fouls.
 But Johnson was concerned (and daresay infuriated) with Eddie's emotional reaction, and made him ride the pine the rest of the game.
-Where he probably took his punishment too far (and for me, I'd rather have to calm a kid down that to have to try to rile him up, so even after a mistake like the one he made, he wouldn't have sat the rest of the second half for me if I thought it would help the team) was when he did not start Eddie for four of the next five games, and played him sparingly.
-He was replaced by Will Johnston in the starting lineup, a 3-point shooting specialist, walk-on who had cooled considerably from earlier in the year and who had proven the inability to guard anyone in the ACC.
+Where he probably took his punishment too far (and for me, I'd rather have to calm a kid down that to have to try to rile him up, so even after a mistake like the one he made, he wouldn't have sat the rest of the second half for me if I thought it would help the team) when he did not start Eddie for four of the next five games, and played him sparingly.
+He was replaced by Will Johnston in the starting lineup, a walk-on 3-point shooting specialist, who had cooled considerably from earlier in the year and who had proven the inability to guard anyone in the ACC.
 I know Johnson was looking to make something happen by making a change, but this sent the wrong message to Eddie, whose struggles continued for nearly a month before he got on track, scoring double digits in his last three games.

 When it comes down to it, it doesn't really matter why Brown and Eddie's decline happened, it just matters that it happened.
 But as a sports fan, I like to try to analyze and understand things, which is what I have done here.
 I don't know that I have positively proven any of my theories, but I may have shed light on a subject that is pretty hard to understand.
-I may still be right yet.
-I don't have any way of knowing until I see what happens.
+I may be right, yet, I don't have any way of knowing until I see what happens.
 But what I do know is this: Erick Green had a tremendous individual season in 2012-13, quite possibly the best season in school history.
 However, the inability for guys like Brown and Eddie to hit open shots or create for themselves allowed other teams to hone in on Erick Green, pressure him up the floor, deny him the ball and double or even triple team him at the time of the shot.
 That is what turned the team's 7-0 start and chance at a tremendous season into the Erick Green show, and ultimately ended any chance that the team would be competitive.

 For all your Virginia Tech basketball news and analysis, be sure to keep checking back with us here at Gobbler Country, your #1 Hokie basketball source.